Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: LyC Emission Stacking and Photometry

 \subsection{Sub-Image Stacking for each LyC Filter}

-Since absolute LyC escape fractions have been measured to be very low, and the detected LyC emission to be very faint or not detected at all at $z$\,$\lesssim$\,3 \citep[e.g.,][]{Steidel2001, Shapley2006, Iwata2009, Siana2010, Mostardi2013}, we apply a technique of sub-image stacking of the \textit{observed} LyC emission from multiple galaxies to increase the total SNR and sensitivity to the faint, potentially low-SB LyC flux from individual galaxies.
+Since absolute LyC escape fractions have been measured to be very low, and the detected LyC emission to be very faint or not detected at all at $z$\,$\lesssim$\,3 \citep[e.g.,][]{Steidel2001, Shapley2006, Iwata2009, Siana2010, Mostardi2013}, we apply a technique of sub-image stacking of the \textit{observed} LyC emission from multiple galaxies to increase the total SNR and sensitivity to the faint, potentially low SB LyC flux from individual galaxies.
 Stacking LyC emission from galaxies at similar redshifts can be used to quantify the \textit{average} LyC emission from galaxies at their average redshift.
-This method also reduces small-scale residual systematic errors in the stacked sub-images left from bias, dark current, sky-subtraction, flat-fielding, and/or any gradients from variations in exposure time or photon-noise between exposures that might remain in the background of drizzled mosaics, as effects from random systematics are averaged out in a stack.
+This method also reduces small scale residual systematic errors in the stacked sub-images left from bias, dark current, sky-subtraction, flat-fielding, and/or any gradients from variations in exposure time or photon noise between exposures that might remain in the background of drizzled mosaics, as effects from random systematics are averaged out in a stack (see Appendices \ref{sec:stacktests}---\ref{sec:systematics}).
 We create our stacks of the LyC emission for our samples as following.

-For each galaxy, we extracted 71$\times$71-pixel (6$\farcs$39$\times$6$\farcs$39) sub-images from the WFC3/UVIS or ACS/WFC mosaics in the respective filter that samples the LyC emission of each galaxy.
-The size of these cutouts provided sufficient sampling of the photon statistics in the sub-images for fitting the distribution, while minimizing the potential area of neighboring sources of non-ionizing flux.
-Each sub-image was centered on the RA and Dec of the flux-weighted centroid of the individual galaxy, as measured in the WFC3/IR F160W ERS mosaic by \SExtractor\ \citep{Bertin1996}.
+For each galaxy, we extracted 151$\times$151 pixel (4\farcs53$\times$4\farcs53) sub-images from the WFC3/UVIS mosaics in the respective filter that samples the LyC emission of each galaxy.
+The size of these cutouts provided sufficient sampling of the photon statistics in the sub-images for fitting the pixel count-rate distribution, while minimizing the potential area of neighboring sources of non-ionizing flux.
+Each sub-image was centered on the RA and Dec of the centroid of the individual galaxy indicated in the {\it 3D-HST} photometric catalog \citep{Skelton2014}.